kataras/iris/README.md

 ## Third Party Middleware

-*The iris supports all kind of 'standar' middleware, you can use them by parsing their handlers, for example:  iris.Use(ToHandler(...themMiddlewareHere))*
+*The iris tries to supports a lot of middleware out there, you can use them by parsing their handlers, for example:  iris.Use(ToHandler(...themMiddlewareHere))*

-Some of this, current list of middlware, may not being work, a lot of them are especially for Negroni and nothing more.
-Iris is at a state which tries to find persons who are be willing to convert them to Iris middleware, contact or open an issue if you are interesting.
+>Note: Some of these, may not be work, a lot of them are especially for Negroni and nothing more.

+Iris has a middleware system to create it's own middleware and is at a state which tries to find person who are be willing to convert them to Iris middleware or create new.
+Contact or open an issue if you are interesting.

 | Middleware | Author | Description |